 The external landscape changes, in particular the low interest rate environment, climate change, energy transition, regulatory requirements, the European political landscape and technological developments.
 The challenges that arise from these changes will continue to influence Triodos Bank.

 Strategic risks need to be carefully managed to realise integrated financial and mission-driven objectives.
 Corporate and local risk sensitivities are used to determine scenarios that are used to test Triodos Bank’s capital, liquidity, profitability and operational stability during the year.
-Triodos Bank has identified the following strategic risks to take into account at corporate level:
+Triodos Bank has identified the following strategic risks to be taken into account at corporate level:

 - Economic risk: increasing volatility as a result of political uncertainty, decreasing business confidence which leads to lower investment levels, intervention of central banks to stimulate economic growth which may continue longer than expected with lower interest rates as a result;